BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/weapon_traits.md

 ### Skyfire
 A weapon with the Skyfire trait can target Flyers as normal instead of requiring a natural 6 to hit.
 In addition, when a model fires a weapon with the Skyfire trait as part of an Overwatch, subtract 1 from the result of the Hit rolls rather than 2.

 Models with at least one weapon with the Skyfire trait may choose to fire on its Detachment's target or a Secondary Target; a Secondary Target is an eligible target (i.e., within range and line of sight of the firing model) different from the first chosen target.
-The Secondary Target must be a model with the [Flyer] special rule.
-All firing Skyfire weapons must target the same Flyer Detachment, unless another rule overrides this.
+The Secondary Target must be a model with the [Flyer] special rule. ~~All firing Skyfire weapons must target the same Flyer Detachment, unless another rule overrides this.~~ <span style="color: darkmagenta">All Skyfire weapons in a Detachment firing at a Secondary Target must target the same Detachment, unless another rule overrides this.</span>

 ### Tracking
 A model firing a weapon with the Tracking trait at a Flyer can re-roll failed Hit rolls.

 ### Warp
-When making an attack with a weapon with the Warp trait, roll a number of Dice equal to the number of models in the target Detachment which are visible to the firing model and within range; Titans cannot split these dice across multiple Detachments.
-If targeting a Knight or Titan, then the Dice value of the weapon is 1.
-Roll To Hit as normal.
+When making an attack with a weapon with the Warp trait, roll a number of Dice equal to the number of models in the target Detachment which are visible to the firing model and within range; Titans cannot split these dice across multiple Detachments. ~~If targeting a Knight or Titan, then the Dice roll is equal to the number of remaining Wounds the target Detachment has.~~ <span style="color: darkmagenta">If targeting a Knight or Titan, then the Dice value of the weapon is 1.</span> Roll To Hit as normal.

 In addition, Hits scored by a weapon with the Warp trait bypass the following: Armour Saves, Cover Saves, Invulnerable Saves, Ion Shields, Void Shields.